gardener/gardener/docs/deployment/deploy_gardenlet_automatically.md

 The only prerequisite is to register an initial cluster as a seed cluster that has already a gardenlet deployed:

-* This gardenlet was either deployed as part of a Gardener installation using an installation tool (for example, `gardener/garden-setup`) or
+* This gardenlet was either deployed as part of a Gardener installation using a setup tool (for example, `gardener/garden-setup`) or
-* the gardenlet was deployed manually (more information: [Deploy a Gardenlet Manually](deploy_gardenlet_manually.md))
+* the gardenlet was deployed manually
+  - for a step-by-step manual installation Guide see: [Deploy a Gardenlet Manually](deploy_gardenlet_manually.md))
+  - for a Gardenlet deployment using an installation tool see: [Gardenlet landscaper component](../../landscaper/gardenlet/README.md).

 > The initial cluster can be the garden cluster itself.